EMBROIDERY STITCHES

 I remember deciding to add a herringbone border to a crazy quilt seam, thinking it would be a lovely touch.
 An hour later, I was staring at a pucker-y, tangled mess.

-Apparently it is supposed to resemble a fish skeleton, but mine looked more like a spider had had a very bad day.
-(We've all been there, right?)
+Apparently it's supposed to resemble a fish skeleton, but mine looked more like a spider had had a very bad day.

 It looks so complicated!
 But I'm going to let you in on a little secret: it's all an illusion.
 That woven, plaited effect (which, fun fact, is named after a herring fish's skeleton!) happens with a simple, relaxing back-and-forth rhythm.